 Perhaps these old fashioned plants were selected due to their ability to create abundant gardens from a few spindly cuttings in times of austerity, but for me, cuttings also provide one of the few ways to give a little person’s curious mind that instant gratification that is often amiss when it comes to learning the patient art of gardening.

-All you need is a single plant (which can even be your neighbour’s/friend’s/ parent’s plant) to take a stem from, together with a few old tomato tins, some good soil and a bit of honey.
+All one needs is a single plant to take a stem from (which can even be a neighbour’s/friend’s/ parent’s plant), together with a few old tomato tins, good soil and a bit of honey.

 To ensure success, take a healthy looking stem from the plant after flowering, remove the bottom leaves and run honey along the stem, focusing on the knots where the roots will sprout from.
-Plant the stem three quarters covered into a tin for a thoughtful gift, otherwise straight into your own pot to avoid having to transplant it later.
+Plant the stem three quarters covered into a tin for a thoughtful gift, otherwise straight into the pot to avoid having to transplant it later.

-In addition to the nostalgic scented flowers from a more simple era, a Rose Geranium cutting is another goodie that offers a bright introduction to the world of gardening for eager little green thumbs or, if you’re after a more modern minimalist look, then you can’t go past low maintenance tropical style succulents.
+In addition to the nostalgic scented flowers from a more simple era, a Rose Geranium cutting is another goodie that offers a bright introduction to the world of gardening for eager little green thumbs or, for a more modern minimalist look, succulents offer a tropical style with very little maintenance.

 A word on pots: Pots have become very fashionable in the interiors world of late, quickly dating each season to make way for the latest design.
 Personally I love the classic, timeless nature of a terracotta pot which to my mind will never date, because it already has.
-Terracotta pots usually cost just a few dollars at the local nursery, they age beautifully and will always match as you add to your collection over the years.
+Terracotta pots usually cost just a few dollars at the local nursery, they age beautifully and will always match as the collection grows over time.